- MAC B304

 Dr. Hutchison is Senior Editor of The Encyclopedia of Urban Studies, a two-volume encyclopedia from SAGE Publications and co-author (with Mark Gottdiener) of The New Urban Sociology (now in the 4th Edition) and Series Editor of Research in Urban Sociology (Elsevier Press), as well as author of more than thirty chapters, articles, and monographs.
 These include articles on street gangs and gang graffiti, race and ethnic relations, and urban recreation published in International Migration, Journal of Leisure Research, Leisure Sciences, Social Problems, and other publications.

-In March, 2008 Dr. Hutchison was awarded the International Award of Merit of the Del Bianco Foundation in Florence, Italy for his work with students and faculty in the international programs sponsored by the Foundation.
-He was organizer of sessions on The Tourist City as part of the 10th Annual Florence Exposition in 2008, and organizer of a conference on Everyday Life in the Segmented City, held in Florence in July 2010.
-Other members of the planning committee for the conference included faculty from the Universidade Federal de Pernambuco, (Brazil) Università degli Studi di Bologna and Università degli Studi di Firenze (Italy), and the University of Novi Sad (Serbia).
+In March 2008, Dr. Hutchison was awarded the International Award of Merit of the Del Bianco Foundation in Florence, Italy for his work with students and faculty in the international programs sponsored by the Foundation.
+He was organizer of sessions on The Tourist City as part of the 10th Annual Florence Exposition in 2008, and organizer of a conference on Everyday Life in the Segmented City, held in Florence in July 2010, with some 70 participants from nearly two dozen countries.
+The second Everyday Life conference was held in Florence in July 2015.

 - Introduction to Sociology